Public Member Functions | Static Public Member Functions

 archiveThe message with the data of the object to restore.

-Youshould return a pointer to the object you create with archive, or NULL if unarchival fails.
+Youshould return a pointer to the object you create with archive, or NULL if the unarchival fails.

 The default implementation will always return NULL.
 Even though it is possible to store plain BArchivable objects, it is impossible to restore them.